Instagram Combined Shape quotation Health

-The Department of Public Health and Human Performance offers 2 majors (Public Health and Exercise Science) and six minors (Wilderness Education, Community Health, Sexual Health, Fitness, Nutrition, and Therapeutic Recreation).
+The Department of Kinesiology and Human Performance offers 2 majors (Exercise Science and Physical Education) and five minors (Wilderness Education, Sexual Health, Fitness, Nutrition and Therapeutic Recreation).

 The Exercise Science major focuses on the scientific and applied study of the human body, including prevention of injury and performance.
 Using an interdisciplinary approach, students will learn the research behind and the application of sound exercise and physiology principles.